Scott and Amy Turner

-You may certainly snack as you pick and figure out what you like in terms of variety and ripeness.
-We figure the price per pound based on you enjoying snacking as you pick.
+Our members and their guests may certainly snack as they pick and figure out what you like in terms of variety and ripeness.
+We do!

 Take care with buckets of picked berries and guard that they don't get tipped.
 If they get tipped, you don't get to enjoy all that you picked and we don't get paid for them.
 We advise bringing your full-ish buckets to the tent where you can put them safely in a box in the shade marked with your name.